China virus claims second life off mainland, Macau casinos told to close

 Thailand’s tally of infections jumped to 25, the highest outside China, while Singapore’s rose to 24.

-The World Health Organization (WHO) has declared the flu-like virus a global emergency and experts say much is still unknown, including its mortality rate and transmission routes.
+The World Health Organization (WHO) has declared the flu-like virus a global emergency, and experts say much is still unknown, including its mortality rate and transmission routes.

-Such uncertainties have spurred strong measures by some countries, offending Beijing’s communist government which has called for calm, fact-based responses instead of scaremongering.
+Such uncertainties have spurred strong measures by some countries, offending Beijing’s communist government, which has called for calm, fact-based responses instead of scaremongering.

 Australia sent hundreds of evacuees from Wuhan to an island in the Indian Ocean, while Japan began screening 3,700 passengers and crew aboard a cruise liner held in quarantine.